Full-Stack-ArielSemel/football-project-frontend/README.md

    You don't have to ever use eject.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
    However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+### Deployment
+This section has been moved here: [https://create-react-app.dev/docs/deployment/](https://create-react-app.dev/docs/deployment)

+### npm run build fails to minify
+This section has been moved here: [https://create-react-app.dev/docs/troubleshooting/#npm-run-build-fails-to-minify](https://create-react-app.dev/docs/troubleshooting/#npm-run-build-fails-to-minify)

+### Advanced Configuration
+This section has been moved here: [https://create-react-app.dev/docs/advanced-configuration/](https://create-react-app.dev/docs/advanced-configuration)

+### Learn More
+You can learn more in the [Create React App documentation](https://create-react-app.dev/docs/getting-started).
+To learn React, check out the [React documentation](https://react.dev).

 ### Features

 - **SPA (Single Page Application)**: Built as a single-page application for fast, fluid navigation without full page reloads.